Updated: Jan 19, 20257 min read

 • Early Tutorial Access: Get early access to our content on our website.

-• Member Shoutout: Stick around until the end for a shoutout to our dedicated members
+• Member Shoutout: Stick around until the end for a shoutout to our members.

 • Your support is invaluable in allowing us to continue creating the tutorials you like 😁🏠🎉

-• Click on any of the buttons below to become a member, and then log in with the same email address.
+• Click on the Patreon button below to become a member, and then log in with your Patreon Account on our website.

 How to create zones